-Barbers are licensed cosmetology professionals who cut hair, trim beards and provide other skin and hair services for men.
+Barbers are licensed cosmetology professionals who cut hair, trim beards, and provide other skin and hair services for men.
 Barbers attend continuing education schools and programs to develop their skills and to fulfill license renewal requirements.
+Some of these programs may even be available online.
+Continuing education programs can often encompass many subjects related to barbering health and safety, giving barbers the opportunity to increase their knowledge base beyond simple review courses.
 More information is available below.

 Programs At a Glance

 - These programs are open to licensed barbers and consist of 2 credit hours worth of content.

 - It is possible to find these programs online.